-Targeted masonry repair for damaged brick and stone
+Masonry repair for cracked, spalled or damaged brick and stonework

 -